 Despite the misconception, the answer is yes.
 The probate process determines whether a Will is valid.
 Often times, a decedent's taxes must be paid and certain property distributions must be administered.
 In this scenario, a Will does not avoid the probate process.
-When the decedent of the estate (the property owner) passes away, the court will verify the Will's validity and order distribution accordingly or in the event of nonvalid Will, adhere to the probate code's guidelines for property administration.
+When the decedent of the estate (the property owner) passes away, the court will verify Will's validity and order distribution accordingly or in the event of non-valid Will, adhere to the probate code's guidelines for property administration.

 At death, a decedent's property must have a legal owner.
-The probate process decides owners of the decedent's property for the decedent, however this can all be avoided with a proper estate plan.
+The probate process decides owners of the decedent's property for the decedent, however, this can all be avoided with a proper estate plan.
 One way to avoid probate is to have a trust in place.
 A trust allows for someone to protect their property and create a specific plan for asset distribution after death.
-Other valuable methods consist of transfer-on-death or payable-on-death instruments, and establishing joint ownership in property.
+Other valuable methods consist of transfer-on-death or payable-on-death instruments and establishing joint ownership in property.

 The goal of any good estate plan is to minimize taxes, probate costs, and other liabilities and to preserve the value of your assets for future generations.

 All property must have a legal owner.
-By definition, probate property is property that is distributed to a decedent's heirs by the court, while non-probate property passes directly to beneficiaries without such intervention and thus avoids probate court.
+By definition, probate property is any property that is distributed to a decedent's heirs by the court, while non-probate property passes directly to beneficiaries without such intervention and thus avoids probate court.

 Probate property consists of property that is solely owned by the decedent.
 Examples of such may consist of real estate titled solely in the decedent's name or as a tenant in common, bank accounts solely in the decedent's name, personal property such as vehicles, jewelry, or furniture, and life insurance policies or brokerage accounts which list the decedent or decedent's estate as beneficiary.